Musashi13/Earth_DAH/README.md

 - Multipliers for working with multiple people

 ### Possible **P**roofs of **I**mpact
-- Provide resources for whitelisted restoration projects
+- Provide resources for and/or fund whitelisted restoration projects
+- Organize a restoration project or onboard an existing one
+- Gain social media presence and/or public engagement
 -

 ### ERC-721s